Tutorial: Adding an email alias in Office 365, Exchange or Active-Directory

 Select Add.

-This operation can also be used for a shared mailbox.
+This operation can also be used with a shared mailbox.

-Add an alias in Exchange Online via PowerShell
+How to add an alias in Exchange Online Add via PowerShell?

-Login to Exchange Online via these commands and add an alias via this command.
+Login in Exchange Online via these commands and add an alias via this command.

 Connect-ExchangeOnline